JoelleHili/hub88_FE_Test/README.md

 # hub88_FE_Test
+Hi, this is a test submission for the FrontEnd Dev Role with Hub88
 ## Installation
 ### Clone Project
 Ensure you have **Node.js** and **npm/yarn** installed.
 If you don't have yarn installed yet the Adding Yarn Section should be of help.